It’s a crime that’s hitting home for tens of thousands of people across the country.

 Howland: As an investigator, it’s very tough when you get somebody who calls and says, “You know what?
 I just lost my home.”

 Halpern: To confront these emerging schemes, the FBI launched the national distressed homeowner initiative.
 Together with its law enforcement and regulatory partners, the FBI is stopping the most egregious criminals in their tracks.
-So far, 530 individuals across the country have been charged with these particular mortgage fraud schemes for allegedly cheating more than 73,000 victims out of about $1 billion.

 To learn more, visit www.fbi.gov.